Microscopic organisms are tiny life forms, often consisting of a single cell, and very sensitive to change.

 - protozoa, which are single celled animals also known as zooplankton (also Greek, meaning drifting animals)

 - bacteria, which are the most abundant organisms on earth

-Bacteria are the smallest micro-organisms, ranging from between 0.0001 and 0.001mm in length.
-Phytoplankton and protozoa cover about the same size range.
-The smallest are phytoplankton and protozoa which are about 0.001 in diameter and range up to about 0.25mm.
+Bacteria are the smallest micro-organisms, ranging from between 0.0001 and 0.001 mm in size.
+Phytoplankton and protozoa range from about 0.001 mm to about 0.25 mm.
 The largest phytoplankton and protozoa can be seen with the naked eye, but most can only been seen under a microscope.
 Even though it's difficult to see these organisms, they are present in huge numbers.

 Each litre of sea water contains